sandartchip/til/Django/CSRF방어.md

 ### How to use it
 To take advantage of CSRF protection in your views, follow these steps:

-1. The CSRF middleware is activated by default in the MIDDLEWARE setting.
-If you override that setting, remember that 'django.middleware.csrf.CsrfViewMiddleware' should come before any view middleware that assume that CSRF attacks have been dealt with.
+1. The **CSRF middleware is activated by default** in the MIDDLEWARE setting.
+2. If you override that setting, remember that 'django.middleware.csrf.CsrfViewMiddleware' should come before any view middleware that assume that CSRF attacks have been dealt with.
+3.
 If you disabled it, which is not recommended, you can use csrf_protect() on particular views you want to protect (see below).

-2. In any template that uses a POST form, use the csrf_token tag inside the <form> element if the form is for an internal URL, e.g.:
+2. In **any template that uses a POST form**, **use the csrf_token tag inside the <form> element** if the form is for an internal URL, e.g.:

 ```html
   <form method="post">{% csrf_token %}